 3. Thinning, Greying Hair & Brittle Nails

 As if fine lines and wrinkles weren’t enough, loss of collagen brings about thinning of the hair and brittle nails too.
 Keratin, an important hair and nail protein, is made from proline and glycine, which are found in collagen.
-Thus, low collagen levels would mean low levels of keratin, making your nails brittle and contributing to the thinning of your hair.
+Thus, collagen deficiency would mean low levels of keratin, making your nails brittle and contributing to the thinning of your hair.

 The antioxidant property of collagen may help retain hair color, while its low level may have the opposite effect.
-Apart from aging, greying of the hair is linked to free radical damage caused by pollution and exposure to UV rays.
+Apart from aging, the greying of the hair is linked to free radical damage caused by pollution and exposure to UV rays.
 One of the studies indicated that such oxidative stress may cause loss of hair color.

 4. Leaky Gut

 Collagen makes up most of the organ tissues, including your internal stomach lining.
 This stomach lining generally has a strong security system that allows only specific materials to enter the gut while blocking the entry of bacteria and other foreign materials.
-When collagen levels begin to drop, this gut lining weakens, leading to a condition known as a leaky gut syndrome.
+When collagen levels begin to drop, this gut lining weakens, leading to a condition known as leaky gut syndrome.
 As a result, this syndrome invites multiple symptoms like diarrhea, bloating, irritable bowel syndrome, etc.

 5. Sore Muscles